 From Dracula’s Castle to wine tasting to exploring downtown, our 3 days in Bucharest, Romania turned out to be pretty amazing.
 Ready to discover it for yourself?
 Here’s my ultimate guide to 3 days in Bucharest, Romania (plus day trips!)

 So good news/ bad news for this day (for me).
-The day started with a 3:30 AM flight from Bucharest to Amman.
+The day started with a 3:30 AM flight from Amman to Bucharest.
 The good news?
-We arrived by 6:40 AM and had a full day ahead of us.
+One, I had just spent an epic week in Jordan.
+Two, I arrived by 6:40 AM and had a full day ahead of me.
 The bad news?
 It was only 6:40 in the morning and I had been awake for hours!

 A few of my favorite spots from Old Town Bucharest: Carturesti Carusel, Pasajul Victoria, and Caru Cu Bere.
 Carturesti Carusel is the most photogenic bookstore (perhaps tied with Lello Bookstore in Porto, Portugal.)
 Stay tuned for a full list of the top sights and Instagrammable locations in the future.
 Honestly, the Old Town is relatively compact, so you can pretty easily see the main highlights with a day of exploring.